lsmacedo/rdm/README.md

 git clone https://github.com/lsmacedo/rdm
 cd rdm
 ```

+2. Create a `.env` file based on the `.env.example` and set your database url in DATABASE_URL
+3. Install dependencies and then run `prisma generate`
-2. Add a dataset in the `/datasets` directory (only .csv extension is supported right now),
+4. Add a dataset in the `/datasets` directory (only .csv extension is supported right now),
-3. Create a RDM file in the `/maps` directory.
+5. Create a RDM file in the `/maps` directory.
 For that, copy the `local.example.json` example and update it according to your dataset columns and your database's data model.
-4. Run `yarn dev` in the root directory.
+6. Run `yarn dev` (or `npm run dev`) in the root directory.

 # RDM File